I’m still not over it.

 Enter cooking.
 Devoid of writing, I noticed my attention shift from underground art and street culture to the culinary world.
 I picked up a knife, earned my food manager’s license, and devoted a fair bit of time to practicing my skills.
 Though to some this may seem like a shift of cosmic proportions, from where I sit, these two worlds share many similarities.
 Without getting too technical, I believe most people can quickly draw connections between art, culture, and food.
 Obviously, I still take photos.
 I still design.
 This is creation.
 Amongst a handful of my idols lies an uncanny ability to close these gaps and tell stories that are worth listening to.

 My intent in writing again is to focus on not only the food, but something that matters far more; the people — their hustle.
 The literal blood, sweat, and tears behind each restaurant’s success.
 As cliche as that might sound, the human element is far too often overlooked as we share cocktails at our favorite happy hour, or taste the final dish as it’s placed on the table in front of us.
 If there is anything I can contribute toward supporting my community, I’ll do it.
-I’m no food critic, nor do I want the responsibility of someone’s restaurant hinging on a few words published to my site.
-I’m just documenting the things that I see.
+I’m no esteemed food critic, nor do I want the responsibility of someone’s restaurant hinging on a few words published to my site.
+I’m just documenting the things that I enjoy.

-That being said, I have no metric goals within blogging, and I believe that’s how it should be.
+That being said, I have no metric goals within my personal blogging, and I believe that’s how it should be.
 No timetables.
 No agenda.
 I can’t predict the future… But as of now, more stories are underway.